 Pain Control May Start with Weight Loss

 A healthy body weight is important to the physical health of your body, including joints, back, neck and feet.
-We’ve found that in many cases, chronic pain is caused by unhealthy amount of stress or strain put on the body by an excess of fat and tissue on the body’s frame.
+An unhealthy amount of stress or strain put on your body by an excess of fat and tissue on your frame can cause chronic pain.
 Joints that are stressed and strained by bearing the burden of excess pounds show more wear and tear, inflammation, and stiffness, leading to several chronic pain conditions.

-- Exercise Our Physical Therapist establish individual exercise programs, goals and assess progress for our pain patients.
+- Exercise: Our physical therapists establish individual exercise programs and goals and assess progress for our pain patients.

-- Supplements It is critical that you have the proper intake of vitamins and minerals to help support your goal managing your pain.
+- Supplements: It is critical you have the proper intake of vitamins and minerals to help support the goal of managing your pain.

-- Relaxation Pain can often cause stress and depression we will help you learn relaxation techniques that will help you avoid pain flair-ups.
+- Relaxation: Pain can often cause stress and depression.
+We will help you learn relaxation techniques that will help you avoid painful flare-ups.

 Smoking leads to Chronic Inflammation and Pain

 Almost all doctors and healthcare researchers agree on this one thing: Smoking is bad for you.
-Beyond the link to increased risk of certain cancers and respiratory problems, regular smokers have also had an increased chance of acquiring a chronic pain condition.
-Several studies from all number of medical groups agree that smoking increases the likelihood of developing joint pain, and increases the intensity and severity of all kinds of pain.
+Beyond the link to increased risk of certain cancers and respiratory problems, regular smokers also have an increased chance of acquiring a chronic pain condition.
+A significant number of medical group studies agree that smoking increases the likelihood of developing joint pain and increases the intensity and severity of all kinds of pain.

-That same tobacco that gives you a nicotine rush also impairs the delivery of oxygen-rich blood to bones and tissues.
-Decreasing blood and nutrient flow can cause degeneration, particularly in discs in the spine, which already have more limited blood flow.
-The result can be lower back pain and sometimes osteoporosis.
+The same tobacco that gives you a nicotine rush also impairs the delivery of oxygen-rich blood to bones and tissues.
+Decreasing blood and nutrient flow can cause degeneration, particularly in spinal discs, and may lead to lower back pain and sometimes osteoporosis.

-Physicians also link smoking with fatigue and slower healing, factors that make painful conditions more prominent.
-Researchers are exploring even more physiological reasons why smoking makes people with fibromyalgia, arthritis and other chronic pain hurt more.
-Significantly reducing, or stopping your smoking habit entirely, can be a significant part of helping to reduce the chronic pain you’re experiencing.
+Physicians also link smoking with fatigue and slower healing, factors that heighten painful conditions.
+Researchers are exploring even more physiological reasons why smoking makes people with fibromyalgia, arthritis, and other chronic pain hurt more.
+Significantly reducing smoking — or stopping your habit entirely — can be a significant part of helping you to reduce the chronic pain you’re experiencing.

-Stress is another critical component in most chronic pain conditions, as undue stress can cause muscle tension and fatigue, inflammation and reduces the body’s ability to heal itself after injury.
-Whether it’s from depression, insomnia, relationship or financial problems, stress affects us by its effect on the nervous system.
+Stress is another critical component in most chronic pain conditions.
+Undue stress can cause muscle tension, fatigue, and inflammation.
+It also reduces the body’s ability to heal itself after injury.
+All stress takes a toll on the nervous system whether depression and insomnia or relationship and financial problems.

-Stress makes us tense and nervous – literally.
-Our muscles become tight, particularly in certain areas of the body — the low back, mid and upper back, shoulders, neck, head, forehead, and jaw are the most common areas.
+Stress makes us tense and nervous, literally.
+Our muscles become tight, particularly in certain areas of the body — the low back, mid and upper back, shoulders, neck, head, forehead, and jaw are the most common.
 Over time, the chronically tense muscles can ache and spasm.
-In other words, the persistent stress that results from chronic pain can cause chronic muscle tension, which, is painful.
+In other words, the persistent stress that results from chronic pain can cause painful chronic muscle tension.